jamezburritos/photo-album/README.md

 # photo-album
-a simple photo album site for sharing images with friends
+A simple photo album site for sharing images with friends

-`TODO: implement setup instructions`
+# Setup
+`WIP`